2025 California Proposition 50: Support

 The ballot measure was proposed by Governor Newsom, who emerged as its most vocal champion.
 Other prominent supporters include former President Barack Obama, former Vice President Kamala Harris, U.S. Senators Alex Padilla and Adam Schiff, and the California AFL-CIO.
 Newsom, Padilla, and former Speaker of the House Nancy Pelosi signed the ballot argument in favor.

 Within a month after the special election was called, Newsom's political action committee (PAC) supporting the proposition raised $70 million, with $10 million coming from George Soros and his family.
 Representative Alexandria Ocasio-Cortez appeared in an ad produced by the PAC, speaking in support of the proposition and telling Californians that it "levels the playing field" and "gives power back to the people".
 The Newsom-led ballot committee announced on October 28 that it reached its fundraising goals and took the unusual step of stopping its fundraising activities.
 In the announcement, the committee noted that $38 million of the amount raised came from 1.2 million supporters.

 A couple of other committees also spent money promoting the proposition.
-One, by the House Majority PAC, a Super PAC of House Democrats spent $10 million (as of Mid-October) and works closely with Newsom's committee.
-The other committee, headed by liberal activist Tom Steyer, spent $12 million (as of Mid-October) but does not coordinate with Newsom's committee.
-While some Democrats expressed chagrin over Steyer's efforts, others have expressed the opinion that his work is "more likely to help than harm".
+One, by the House Majority PAC, a Super PAC of House Democrats spent $10 million (as of Mid-October) and worked closely with Newsom's committee.
+The other committee, headed by liberal activist Tom Steyer, spent $12 million (as of mid-October) but did not coordinate with Newsom's committee.
+While some Democrats expressed chagrin over Steyer's efforts, others expressed the opinion that his work is "more likely to help than harm".

 Combined spending to support the proposition was $138 million.
 The liberal think tank Center for American Progress, which is normally in favor of independent redistricting commissions, stated that redistricting commissions should be put on hold until Congress "establishes federal standards for redistricting that all states must abide by".